We chat with Bryan Flowers, the Founder and CEO of The Night Wish Group.

 The risk profile is an evaluation of someone’s willingness to take risks.
 If someone is older they may want less risk such as a higher portfolio of bonds.
 You don’t want to be coming into retirement and then dividends are affected by say a recession, you want the safety bonds can provide.

-Some people may not want to risk putting their money on a few companies and the company goes bust, so they can buy index funds which is a basket of companies, the return is lower but its less risk.
+Some people may not want to risk putting their money on a few companies and the company goes bust, so they can buy index funds which is a basket of companies, the return is lower but it is less risky.
 Or they can diversify across 7-9 companies.

 This is starting to turn into a trading chat which is a totally different strategy.